hunter-waite/first-react-app/README.md

-This is a test of the readme
+## Basic Implementation of a Form and Submission
+Clone the repo and use '''npm start''' to run the app